snowplow-archive/snowplow.github.com/_posts/2014-04-xx-snowplow-python-tracker-0.3.0-released.md

 Then whenever the tracker fires an event with a custom context, the event will include the context vendor you provide.

 The context vendor string should contain no characters other than lowercase letters, underscores, and dots.
-It should be your company's reversed Internet domain name - for example, "com.example" for an event developed at the company with domain name "example.com".
+It should be your company's reversed Internet domain name - for example, "com.example" for contexts developed at the company with domain name "example.com".

 For more on custom contexts, see the [blog post][contexts] which introduced them for the Snowplow JavaScript Tracker.